PEKennedy/Jackal_Macro_Controller/pk_control/README.md

 Beware with bluetooth controller, it can disconnect whilst still on if not used in a while.
 If this happens, hold psbtn+share until blue light goes off, then hold psbtn again to rebind.

+remember to run the joy node
+Start the Joystick

+    rosrun joy joy_node

 ## control_moveit.py
 Built from the moveit example, works with gazebo and the real robot without deprecated functions,